Bahar Dar, Lake Tana and the Blue Nile Falls

 Bahar Dar, located at the southern tip of Lake Tana, is a nice town with many palm tree-lined streets and a nice walk along the lake's shore.
-We stayed there a few days in order to see the town and above all to make a trip on the lake to see some churches (see the next blog).
+We stayed there a few days in order to see the town and above all to make a trip on the lake to see some churches (see the next post).

 The town has many hotels and restaurants and it is a very enjoyable place to stop for a few days.
 The daily market is also interesting.